department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 - Mail the form to the Pension Management Center for your state <br>
 [Find your PMC](/pension/pension-management-center/).

-- Work with an accredited representative <br>
+- Work with an accredited representative who can help you file your claim. <br>
 [Get help filing your claim](/disability-benefits/apply/help/index.html).

 - Go to a VA regional benefit office and get help from a VA employee <br>